fanartie/arthur-do-it-right/redux/index.md

 # redux

-Let's talk about common mistakes with Redux
+Let's talk about common mistakes with using Redux.

-We are going to create a simple Redux project as following
+We are going to create a simple Redux project as following...

 ![](redux-1.gif)

-### _The codes below look good, but something are wrong!_
+###### _The codes below look good, but something are wrong!_

 The store